Rates of sexually transmitted diseases double among elderly

 He has dedicated the last 16 years of his life to educating seniors about their sexual health.
 Since Maine has the largest proportion of baby boomers in the country, he said raising awareness here is especially important.

-“It's all about helping elderly adults from becoming socially isolated,” said Kaye.
+“It's all about helping elderly adults from becoming socially isolated,” Kaye said.

-He said some of the reasons why STDs among the elderly has become such a problem is because of: a Lack of sex education, a lack of concern regarding pregnancy- and a "that would never happen to me," type of mentality.
+He said some of the reasons why STDs among the elderly have become such a problem is because of a lack of sex education, a lack of concern regarding pregnancy and a that-would-never-happen-to-me type of mentality.

-And a dramatic increase in mid-life divorces he said- is putting others at even higher risk.

-“Anyone who's not monogamous needs to take very seriously, the importance of protecting themselves,” said Kaye.
+“Anyone who's not monogamous needs to take very seriously, the importance of protecting themselves,” Kaye said.

 For more tips on how to practice safe sex, click here.